 Applying for disability can take a long time, and just 1 in 5 first-time claimants get benefits.
 Having someone who understands the ins and outs of the system and what the government looks for can improve those odds.
 That’s why we strongly recommend getting a free, no-obligation consultation before starting your claim.

-Did you know that filing your claim through a Social Security attorney doubles your chances for approval right away?
+Did you know that filing your claim through a Social Security attorney nearly triples your chances to get benefits?
 Lawyers don’t charge anything up front to review your disability claim or file your paperwork.
 Instead, they work on contingency.
 This means that if a lawyer can’t get your claim approved, you pay $0 for legal assistance.
 And if your case wins, then you’ll only pay a small, one-time fee.